Roaches are probably the last pests you would expect to find in your car.

 Before looking at how roaches get into your car, it’s essential to understand why a car is a great hide-out.
 Apart from having many hiding places, cars are an excellent food supply.

-Every time you leave empty, greasy cans of food in the car, you attract roaches.
-Food droppings on the floor and the car seats also attract roaches.
+You attract roaches every time you leave empty, greasy cans of food in the car.
+Food droppings on the floor and the car seats also attract cockroaches.